Ordisoftware/Hebrew-Letters/README.md

   If any Hebrew Unicode chars is present, all non Unicode are removed, else Hebrew font chars are used and all non-font chars are removed.

-This program does not use IPC intercom yet since multiple instances can be running at the same time.
+This program does not use IPC intercom yet since multiple instances can run at the same time.

-#### How to run a word contextual analysis from any application such as browser or a text editor?
+#### How to run a word contextual analysis from any application such as browser or text editor?

 It is possible to use [AutoHotKey](https://www.autohotkey.com) to define for example this `Shift + Ctrl + Alt + H` command on a selected word: